ENGL - English

 ENGL 668.
 Field Methods of Linguistics (3).

 Cross-listed as LING 668.
 Students learn how to collect and analyze data from a language unknown to them by interacting with a native speaker – course language consultant.
 Students gain some familiarity with the phonetics, phonology, morphology and syntax of the language, while developing techniques for studying an unfamiliar language more generally and for managing the data collected.
 Repeatable three times for a total of 9 credit hours.
-Course includes diversity content.
 Course includes service-learning content.
 Prerequisite(s): ENGL 315/LING 315.

 ENGL 680.
 Theory and Practice in Composition (3).